NNNIC/psgg-unity-menu/README.md

 It shows dialog when button5 pushes.
 Assets/app/0100_Base/MainControl
 ![Main state machine](https://raw.githubusercontent.com/NNNIC/psgg-unity-menu/master/web/main.png)

 ## UI System

 Of this example, it will create a panel and buttons that are cloned from template.

+UI view is "A unit by A pixel" system for improving maintainability.

+When the target view is as iPhone X size, it protects the safe area.

 ## Error Dialog